nasreenawan04-tech/DapsiGames/VERCEL_DEPLOYMENT_FIX.md

 # Vercel Deployment Fix - FUNCTION_INVOCATION_FAILED Error

-## ✅ Problem Solved
+## ✅ Problems Solved

-The "This Serverless Function has crashed" error with code `FUNCTION_INVOCATION_FAILED` has been fixed!
+The "This Serverless Function has crashed" error with code `FUNCTION_INVOCATION_FAILED` and the "Unexpected token 'A'" JSON parsing errors have been fixed!

-## What Was the Problem?
+## What Were the Problems?

-The serverless function was crashing because:
+The serverless function was crashing because of **two critical issues**:

+### Issue 1: bcrypt Native Dependency
-1. **bcrypt Native Dependency** - Your app was using `bcrypt` which requires native C++ compilation.
-Vercel's serverless environment cannot compile native dependencies, causing the function to crash immediately.
+Your app was using `bcrypt` which requires native C++ compilation.
+Vercel's serverless environment cannot compile native dependencies, causing the function to crash immediately when trying to access login/signup pages.

+### Issue 2: Passport.js Authentication Error
+The code was calling `req.isAuthenticated()` which is a Passport.js method, but Passport was never initialized!
+This caused:
+- The server to crash with `TypeError: req.isAuthenticated is not a function`
+- "Unexpected token 'A'" errors in the frontend (because the server returned HTML error pages instead of JSON)
+- Complete failure of authentication after registration/login

+### Issue 3: Missing Environment Variables
-2. **Missing Environment Variables** - The app requires `SESSION_SECRET` in production, which must be set in Vercel's environment variables.
+The app requires `SESSION_SECRET` in production, which must be set in Vercel's environment variables.

 ## What I Fixed